University of Montevallo logo

 1978

-The central part of the campus, designed by the Olmsted Brothers, was added to the National Register of Historic Places.
+The central campus, designed by the Olmsted Brothers, was listed as a historic district on the National Register of Historic Places.

 Leadership